ronnyml/snowplow-wiki/technical-documentation/1a-trackers/android-tracker/Android-Tracker.md

 This page refers to version 0.3.0 of the Snowplow Android Tracker.
 [UNRELEASED]

+**Please note** that this version of the Android Tracker is dependent upon the [Snowplow 0.9.14 release][snowplow-0.9.14], you will need to be running this version or higher of Snowplow for events sent by the tracker to be successfully processed.
+Snowplow 0.9.14+ contains updates to the Hadoop Enrich and Scala Hadoop Shred jobs to allow newer self-describing JSON versions, as sent by Android Tracker 0.3.0.
+For more information, please refer to tickets [#1220][issue-1220] and [#1231][issue-1231].

 * [Java v0.6.* and Android v0.2.*][java-0.6]
 * [Java v0.5.* and Android v0.1.*][java-0.5]